-Thinking of welcoming a Shepherd into your home, but aren’t sure which one to get?
+Are you thinking of welcoming a Shepherd into your home but are unsure which one to get?
 Many future Shepherd owners compare the Dutch Shepherd vs. German Shepherd when considering the right dog for their family.
 Many similar characteristics unite the Dutch Shepherd and the German Shepherd, but thankfully, some differences separate them too.

-They are both Shepherds, and they both come from Europe, and just by looking at them, you can tell that they are related.
+They are both Shepherds, and they both come from Europe.
+Just by looking at them, you can tell that they are related.
 Everyone knows that the German Shepherd is the most popular breed out of the two (unless you live in the Netherlands, of course), but not many people know the differences between them.

-Before committing to either breed, it’s important to understand how they are similar, but how they are different.
-There are variances in puppy costs, temperaments, and more – all of which may impact which breed is a better fit for your household.
-So, let’s get to it and round up all the doggy details.
+Before committing to either breed, it’s important to understand how they are similar but how they are different.
+There are variances in puppy costs, temperaments, and more – all of which may impact which breed is better for your household.
+So, let’s get to it and round up all the doggy details about the German Shepherd vs. Dutch Shepherd.